About this report

 - If there are un-estimated child stories, those stories are not reflected in the scope or accepted numbers, as they do not have any points allocated to them.

-- The Program Increment Burnup by Feature will show the aggregated accepted story point totals of stories tied to the same PI selected in the Configuration bar.
-Misaligned stories associated with a different PI are not included.
+- The Program Increment Burnup by Feature will show the aggregated accepted story point totals of stories tied to the same PI selected Misaligned stories associated with a different PI are not included.

 - If effort points are added or removed during the PI, the scope line will adjust upwards or downwards accordingly.